LEMON CURD LINZER COOKIES

 • 80 ml freshly squeezed lemon juice (about 3 lemons)

-• 2 tablespoons lemon zest
+• 2 tablespoons lemon zest (or zest of two lemons)

 • 90 g unsalted butter softened to room temperature and cut into 6 pieces